leila-ai/my-website/README.md

 This project is still in progress and I have yet to finish it.
 But this is the initial design of this version of my website.

-I would appreciate any recommendations and feedabcks on it.
+I would appreciate any recommendations and feedbacks on it.

-This is pure CSS I have written usign SASS.
+This is pure CSS I have written using SASS.
 No Bootstrap or any other CSS frameworks has been used.
 I have used both pure JS and jQuery.
 The form is submitted via PHP.